HugoNip/SceneView_Unity3D/README.md

 ## Introduction
 This project shows a simple example of using controllers for navigation and interaction with 3D UI in a virtual environment.

-## What can users do in this virtual environment?
+## What Can Users Do in This Virtual Environment?
+### Navigation
-1. Navigation (forward, backward, up, down, rotation)
+go forward, backward, up, down, rotation
-2. Interaction with 3D UI (bottons, toggles, scrollbars)
+### Interaction with 3D UI
+click bottons, check toggles, slide scrollbars

 [**Demo**](https://youtu.be/F4rgRLcNyo0)